pnair7/pnair7.github.io/index.md

 **Engagement in online learning: student attitudes and behavior during COVID-19.** Hollister, B., **Nair, P.\***, Hill-Lindsay, S., & Chukoskie, L. Frontiers in Education, May 2022. [https://www.frontiersin.org/articles/10.3389/feduc.2022.851019/full](https://www.frontiersin.org/articles/10.3389/feduc.2022.851019/full)

 **\*** ***co-first-author***

 ---

-## ✏️ Teaching

-I've been a teaching assistant in the Halıcıoğlu Data Science Institute for every quarter as a graduate student at UCSD.
-As a teaching assistant for **DSC 180, the data science senior capstone sequence** (Fall 2022, Winter 2023, [Fall 2023, Winter 2024](https://dsc-capstone.org/)), I've advised and evaluated groups of students as they worked with faculty and industry mentors in a two-quarter project sequence.
-(The capstone had too few filled evaluations to report numerical results.)

-As the lead TA for **DSC 80, Practice and Application of Data Science**, I led live-coding discussions of 80 to 100 students by myself, held *very* busy office hours, and graded assignments.
-In teaching evaluations, 85.7% of students "strongly agreed" that they would recommend me to other students, while the remainder simply "agreed."

----